giogina/ReSMax/README.md

 </details>

 ## 2. Clone the Repository

+Windows users may download the [Windows executable](dist/DOSmax.exe).

-Clone the **DOSmax** repository from GitHub and navigate into the project directory:
+Otherwise, clone the **DOSmax** repository from GitHub and navigate into the project directory:

 ```bash
     git clone https://github.com/giogina/DOSmax.git